jmstevers/datastar-gol/readme.md

 A multiplayer multi-colored game of life implementation using Bun, Zig, and Datastar.

 > [!NOTE]
-> I am using a modified version of Datastar that simplifies `MergeSignals` parsing and `OnSignalChange` for performance
+> I am using a modified version of the `MergeSignals` and `OnSignalChange` plugins for performance

 ![](https://github.com/jmstevers/datastar-gol/blob/main/showcase.gif)